p2p-way/p2p-agent-infra/ansible/readme.md

 ### Common role

- During agent configuration it maybe required to perform some common tasks, like package installation, files and folders creation.
+ During agent configuration it may be required to perform some common tasks, like package installation, files and folders creation.

 ### Agent role

- Initially, agent is deployed using Terraform and at some point it maybe required to add some changes to it or change its scheduler which is managed by cron.
+ Initially, agent is deployed using Terraform and at some point it may be required to add some changes to it or change its scheduler which is managed by cron.

 ### Watcher role